Hayley's Story

 We can't give you any information that would potentially identify the children conceived with your donation.

-When a child conceived with from your donation reaches 16, they can ask us for the non-identifying information you provided about yourself.
-At 18, they’ll be able to ask us for your name and address.
+When a child conceived from your donation reaches 16, they can ask us for the non-identifying information you provided about yourself.
 Parents can also get this information once the child is born which allows them to share it with their child as they grow up.

-We notify donors when the first donor-conceived individual requests identifiable information about them, using the donor’s last known address.
+We notify donors when the first donor-conceived individual has requested identifiable information about them, using the donor’s last known address.

-If you change your address, please contact the clinic you donated at, or us if your clinic has closed.
+Please contact us if you change your address.
 This means that donor-conceived individuals who apply for this information are given the correct address.
-It also means that we can contact you to let you know you before we release your name and contact details to a donor-conceived person who has requested them, and reduces the risk of information being sent to the address you lived at when you donated, if you have since moved.
+It also means that we can notify you before we release your name and contact details to a donor-conceived person who has requested them and reduces the risk of information being sent to the address you lived at when you donated if you have since moved.

 If you’d like to donate your eggs, you’ll need to find a licensed UK fertility clinic that recruits egg donors.